Skrillx13/Historical-Guides/docs/index.md

 ???+note "A word of caution"

-    Information in here may not be 100% accurate/reliable, so if you get punished, fail and exam, or get in trouble for using this tool, we are legally not responsible, and cannot help you
+    Information in here may not be 100% accurate/reliable, so if you get punished, fail and exam, or get in trouble for using this tool, we are legally not responsible, and cannot help you.
-.

 Made with [MKDocs](https://www.mkdocs.org), [Material](https://squidfunk.github.io/mkdocs-material/), and hosted on [GitHub Pages](https://pages.github.com).